Need Help? Call 877.812.6235

 The Shun Premier collection is distinguished by hand-hammered blades and walnut-colored PakkaWood handles that evoke the artistry of traditional hand-forged knives.
-This sumo santoku knife has the extra heft needed for bigger jobs like cutting through whole chickens or large blocks of cheese.
-Two stacked rows of hollow grounds resist sticking when slicing, and the broad blade is great for scooping up chopped ingredients from the cutting board.
+This sumo santoku knife has the extra heft needed for bigger jobs like cutting through whole chickens or large blocks of cheese, and its broad blade is great for scooping up and transferring chopped ingredients.

 - Hefty double-wide blade delivers the focused power to tackle larger jobs than a standard santoku.

 - Blade features a core of VG-Max “super steel” clad on each side with 69 microthin layers of stainless-steel.

 - Striking hand-hammered finish (tsuchime in Japanese) reduces drag when cutting and helps to quickly release food from the blade.